 Hodgkin’s lymphoma and non-Hodgkin lymphoma are very, very similar, but they affect different types of lymphocyte cells.

 Hodgkin’s lymphoma usually starts in white blood cells within lymph nodes located in the upper body—neck, chest, underarms—while NHL starts in lymph nodes anywhere in the body, including the groin and abdomen.
-People with Hodgkin’s lymphoma also have a type of cancer cells known as Reed-Steinberg cells; people with NHL don’t.
+People with Hodgkin’s lymphoma also have a type of cancer cell known as Reed-Steinberg; people with NHL don’t.

 Under these two major umbrellas, there are dozens of variations of the disease.
 For instance, although most lymphocytes are in lymph nodes (which is why a majority of lymphomas start there), lymphocytes can also be found in “lymphoid tissues” in other places in the body, including the skin, digestive tract, and other organs.
 Lymphoma can start in any part of the body that contains lymphoid tissues and lymphocytes, and when it does, it gets its own sub-category of the disease.

 Here are some of the subtypes of lymphoma:

 anaplastic large cell lymphoma

 indolent (slow-growing) non-Hodgkin lymphoma